-where $q\in\mathbb{C}\setminus\{0,1\}$, $c$ is a complex constant, and the difference operator is called Hahn difference operator.
-This is the seminal paper by Hahn, which for the first time systematically investigated orthogonal polynomials satisfying q-difference equations, thereby laying the foundation for the entire field.
+where $q\in\mathbb{C}\setminus\{0,1\}$, $c$ is a complex constant, \(g\) is a meromorphic function, and the difference operator is called Hahn difference operator, in which the orthogonal polynomials satisfying q-difference equations was first time systematically investigated, thereby laying the foundation for the entire field.
 Subsequently, Malinowska et al. \cite{Mal} extended the application of Hahn differences to variational problems.
-Hamza \cite{Ham} investigated Sturm–Liouville problems in the setting of Hahn differences, representing a significant step in extending the theory of differential equations to the discrete case.
+Hamza \cite{Ham} investigated Sturm?Liouville problems in the setting of Hahn differences, representing a significant step in extending the theory of differential equations to the discrete case.
 Hamza et al. \cite{Hamza} systematically extended the theory of Hahn difference equations from the scalar case to Banach algebras, establishing the existence and uniqueness of solutions, the definitions and properties of exponential and trigonometric functions, the Wronskian theory, and solution methods for non-homogeneous equations.
 Annaby et al. \cite{Anna} investigated sampling theorems for Jackson-Norlund transforms associated with Hahn difference operators.
 This work enriches the application of sampling theory in discrete analysis and provides new mathematical tools for fields such as signal processing and numerical analysis.
 There is a wide range of research on Hahn difference operators, such as \cite{Hira, Oraby, El}.
-Recently, Zhang et al. \cite{Zhang} utilized Nevanlinna theory to investigate the value sharing problem between entire functions with Picard exceptional values and their Hahn difference operators, extending the results of the Br\"{u}ck conjecture to the context of Hahn differences.
-However, the Nevanlinna theory for Hahn difference operators has not been systematically studied.\\ It is worth noting that Hahn difference operator unifies q-Jackson difference operator and forward difference operator, which are defined by
+Recently, Zhang et al. \cite{Zhang} utilized Nevanlinna theory to investigate the value sharing problem between entire function \(g\) with Picard exceptional values and \(\mathcal{D}_{q,c}g\), which developed the results of the Br\"{u}ck conjecture.
+However, the Nevanlinna theory for Hahn difference operators has not been systematically studied.\\ It is worth noting that Hahn difference operators unifies q-Jackson difference operators and forward difference operators, which are defined by

 and

 respectively.
 Therefore, it is evident that